 In the meantime, here’s what I recommend for writers looking to improve their chances of finding a remote content marketing job with maximum flexibility:

 Look to the New Kids

-Traditional industries and established enterprises generally built themselves up without much communication technology.
+Traditional industries and established enterprises generally built themselves up without much remote communication technology.
 Startups and tech companies are the opposite.
 Thus, early-stage tech companies tend to be more open to remote work and communication.

 Start a Side Project

 Chris Walker, CEO of Refine Labs, advises growth marketers to start an e-commerce store as a side hustle.
 The content marketing equivalent of this is building an audience through podcasting, a newsletter or social media content.

 Share what you learn from your marketing project on social media.
 This will help you attract the employers and clients most open to flexible employment — those invested in digital channels.

 What’s more, starting a successful marketing side hustle will increase your leverage, giving you the confidence to ask hiring managers for more flexibility.

 Put yourself in a potential employer’s shoes.
 Are you more likely to hire someone who needs time for training … or the person ready to hit the ground running?
 Familiarize yourself with the technology and tools used in remote content marketing.
 Testing them ahead of time gives you an edge in interviews and helps ensure you’ll be good to go if hired.